 The researchers also talk about cultural humility.
 I’ve found that the best way to pick this up is to do some travelling.
 Cultural humility means that we don’t automatically assume that our own society’s beliefs, attitudes and values are better than those of other groups.

 This applies most to our political and religious beliefs and practices.
-We all learned as kids to avoid talking about religion and politics.
+We’ve all been taught to avoid talking about religion and politics.
 Actually, we can raise these topics at home or abroad, but we have to do it with respect and an open mind.

 Why would evolution generate a trait like humility?